tusifpk/VoxT-GNN/README.md

 bev  AP: 84.30 71.53 64.90
 3D   AP: 82.84 67.88 60.42
 ```
+The above results are obtained from the optimal combination of voxel size, hidden code L, and k-NN k-value.
+In addition, due to the voxel based method, each sampling point is random, so the results may vary during each training or testing.

 ### 5. Train

 - Train with a single GPU